 It prospered until the Civil War when nearly all the faculty and students were called into military service.
 At war’s end, the only College building was occupied by federal troops.
 In 1868, as a result of the physical condition of the building, the military occupation, and the depletion of the endowment funds, the College faced a severe financial crisis.
 St. John’s Lutheran Church in Walhalla, SC, in the extreme northwestern corner of the state, offered the College a new home and the offer was accepted.
 In 1877, through the efforts of Newberry residents, the College returned to its original site in Newberry.
 The first building on the Newberry College campus, built in 1858, was razed in 1877.
 The present Smeltzer Hall was built on its site the same year.

 The Synod discontinued operating the seminary for several years, but in 1872 reopened it at Roanoke College, Salem, VA.
 In 1884 the Seminary returned to Newberry where it remained until 1898.
 That year the seminary moved to Mt.
-Pleasant, SC, and in 1911 to its present location in Columbia, SC.
+Pleasant, SC, and in 1911 to Columbia, SC.

 The College has maintained its association with the Lutheran Church.
 Today Newberry is related to the South Carolina, Southeastern, Florida-Bahamas, and Caribbean Synods of the Evangelical Lutheran Church in America (ELCA).